bagaabu/CVworks/README.md

 # CVworks
 OCR
 =====
 This OCR work is for a package recognization project.
 The aim is identify the number from the package.
 The methods used are Opencv and Random Forest.

 There are two steps:
 1. Create the training set.
 2. Train the classifier.
-then the classifier is ready to go.
+3. Then the classifier is ready to go.

 It finds the contours (cv2.findContours()) from the image first, then transforms the counter to a 16*16.
 Then i set 3 features:
 1. the origanal image (worest)
 2. canny edge of the image (better)
-3. gradient of the image (little better than canny) Next transforms from 16*16 to 1*256, this is one sample.
+3. gradient of the image (little better than canny)
+Next transforms from 16*16 to 1*256, this is one sample.
 Then do this for all samples.
 The lable is a N*1 array.
 That's all for setting the training set.

 Then i use sklearn to train the RandomForest with the samples and lables got before.